getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/generate-first-error.md

     ![Error Stack-trace]({% asset guides/integrate-frontend/generate-first-error-06.png @path %})

     > * Notice that the stack trace is **minified**.
-JavaScript is typically minified to reduce to the size of the source code
+JavaScript is typically minified to reduce to the size of the source code.
     > * Sentry can un-minify the code back to its readable form and display source (code) context lines in the stack frames, which is covered in the next tutorial.

 ***